wilsonsfh/tp/docs/UserGuide.md

 - TASK_STATUS can be one of: `yet to start`, `in progress`, `completed`.
 - Date and status are optional.
 If omitted, status defaults to `yet to start`.
+- There can only exist 1 `task/` prefix for each TaskCommand to be added.

 Examples:
 * `task 2 task/Prepare report, 2025-10-10 10:00, in progress`